 Dual Major for MSE Degree

 To have a dual major in Penn Engineering, a student must obtain the approval of the Graduate Group Chairs of both departments and the Associate Dean.
 On the form entitled "Application for the Dual Master's Degree in Penn Engineering," the student must outline his or her program of study in both majors.
 A minimum of sixteen course units must be completed for two Master of Science in Engineering degrees.
-The student must request approval of his or her dual-major program from both graduate groups/majors before completing six courses or two semesters (effective SP11).
+The student must request approval of his or her dual-major program from both graduate groups/majors after completing the first semeste with a recommended GPA of 3.0.